One Day in Rome: Perfect Itinerary (+Map & 2025 Tips)

 After visiting the Colosseum, walk to the historic city center (it’s a nice walk of about 20-30 minutes).
 On the way, you’ll pass the impressive Via dei Fori Imperiali and Piazza Venezia.

-You could also make just a tiny detour and check out Largo di Torre Argentina.
+You could also make a small detour and check out Largo di Torre Argentina.
 This picturesque archeological site is the spot where Julius Caesar was killed.
-Despite its central location, this is one of the lesser-visited hidden gems of Rome, but you only need a few minutes to see it, and it’s very close to the Pantheon.
-So check it out.
+Despite its central location, this is one of the lesser-visited hidden gems of Rome.
+You only need a few minutes to see it and it’s very close to the Pantheon, so it’s easy enough to add this to your itinerary.

-Good to know: Nowadays you need tickets in order to visit the Pantheon.
+Good to know: Nowadays you need tickets to visit the Pantheon.
 We highly recommend that you book a timed-entry ticket online in advance.
 For this itinerary, opt for the very last available time slot.
-Keep in mind that you have to pick up these tickets on Piazza Navona first!
-All online tickets have to be picked up at an external location.
-If you book them on the official site, it’s yet another spot, so be sure to read the instructions.

 Pantheon in Rome